dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-server-broadcast-with-signalr.md

 [!code-csharp[Main](tutorial-server-broadcast-with-signalr/samples/sample14.cs)]

 After you define all the variables and functions, the last line of code in the file initializes the SignalR connection by calling the SignalR `start` function.
-The `star`t function executes asynchronously and returns a [jQuery Deferred object](http://api.jquery.com/category/deferred-object/).
-This means you can call the done function to specify the function to call when the app completes the asynchronous operation.
+The `start` function executes asynchronously and returns a [jQuery Deferred object](http://api.jquery.com/category/deferred-object/).
+You can call the done function to specify the function to call when the app finishes the asynchronous action.

 [!code-javascript[Main](tutorial-server-broadcast-with-signalr/samples/sample15.js)]